readingcapital/readingcapital.github.io/volume-1/index.md

 value.
 A commodity drops out of circulation when it is consumed.
 Money, on the other hand, does not drop out: circulation of money.
 In this circulation money is always only a fleeing moment, the point is not to hold on to, but to pass it on to complete the metamorphosis with $M-C$.
-In this function money can hence be replaced by a *symbol of value*: a coin.
+In this function money can be replaced by a *symbol of value*: a coin.

 #### Money ####